 The Best Backpacking Tents of 2017

-To find the best backpacking tent of 2017, we researched 65 models and took the top 14 on two months of backcountry adventures, mainly in the Sierra Nevada Wilderness.
+Our 2017 review of the best backpacking tents includes new award winners and recommendations.
+We analyzed 50 models and then bought 15 for hands-on testing.
+Next, we hit the backcountry of Montana and the Sierra Nevada for a few months to see how these tents performed in side-by-side tests.
 We selected the lightest free-standing tents available as well as more comfortable and spacious ones.
-Whether your budget is $90 or $300, we have a selection for you.
-This review covers the tents most backpackers want.
-We have separate reviews for two others popular categories: camping tents for family outings and ultralight tents for those that want to shave ounces from their pack.
+Whether your budget is $150 or $450, we have a selection for you.
+This review covers the tents most backpackers will want.
+We have separate reviews for two others popular categories: camping tents for family outings and ultralight tents for those that want to shave every last ounce from their pack.

 Read the full review below >